can testosterone replacement therapy cause prostate cancer

 • Flexible dosing allows for personalized treatment.

-• High bioavailability, meaning the body absorbs it efficiently.
+• High bioavailability, meaning the body absorbs it very good.

 Cons of injections